isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 .. note::

-    This library is still in the experimental phase.
+    This library is still in the experimental phase and is not recommended nor supported for use in production.
 Use with care!

 The GSS-TSIG is defined in `RFC 3645 <https://tools.ietf.org/html/rfc3645>`__.
 The GSS-TSIG protocol itself is an implementation of generic GSS-API v2